|Mistake||Find the Mistake||Fix the Mistake||Avoid the Mistake|

 T Public School (TPS) has a 403(b) plan with 300 participants.
 The current value of annuity contracts, and or, custodial accounts associated with the plan is over $500,000 but less than ten million dollars.
 After attending a presentation on the requirements of the 403(b) final regulations, TPS’s financial officer noted that their 403(b) plan was not based on a written plan adopted by December 31, 2009.

 Because T Public School didn’t adopt a written plan by December 31, 2009, it can’t correct this mistake under SCP.

 TPS must put the plan’s operations into a written plan.
 All mandatory provisions must be included, together with any optional provisions.
 This written plan must be adopted by TPS and be effective January 1, 2009.
 In addition, TPS must file a VCP submission if neither they nor the plan is under audit and pay the proper user fee, which given the amount of assets associated with the plan is $3,000 if made during 2019.
 VCP user fees may change in subsequent years.
 Plan sponsors are encouraged to make their VCP submission using the model documents, including Form 14568, Model VCP Compliance Statement, and Form 14568-B, Model VCP Compliance Statement - Schedule 2: Other Nonamender Failures and Failure to Adopt a 403(b) Plan Timely, when preparing the submission.
-They must include 8950 and 8951.

 Audit Closing Agreement Program:

 Under Audit CAP, correction of this mistake is the same as described above.
 The plan sponsor and the IRS enter into a closing agreement outlining the corrective action and negotiate a sanction that is not excessive, considers facts and circumstances; bear a reasonable relationship to the nature, extent and severity of the failures, based upon all relevant factors described in section 14 of Rev. Proc.
 2019-19.